Cholecystectomy Care

 - If a stone is blocking a duct, fever may develop or the eyes may turn yellow - in this case, seek immediate medical attention

-A physician who suspects that their patient has gallstones will frequently order an ultrasound.
-Using this test the physician will look at the liver and bile duct system to determine if there are stones in the gallbladder.
+Patients with suspected gallstones will typically need an ultrasound.
+This test allows your child's provider to look at the liver and bile duct system to determine if there are stones in the gallbladder.
 Ultrasound exams are noninvasive and is not painful.
+If more information is needed, a gallbladder scan or MRI may be recommended.

-Gallbladders are most often removed using Minimally invasive surgery (MIS), also known as laparoscopic cholecystectomy.
+Gallbladders are most often removed using minimally invasive surgery (MIS), also known as laparoscopic cholecystectomy.
 During a laparoscopic cholecystectomy, once the patient is under anesthesia, a surgeon typically makes four small incisions on the abdomen and inserts a high definition camera (called an endoscope) and thin instruments into the abdomen to remove the gallbladder.

 The operation itself lasts approximately one hour.
 Patients are given pain medication if they feel any discomfort, and most spend the night in the hospital and are released following breakfast the next morning.
 It is common to have pain or discomfort at the incision sites and/or behind the right shoulder (due to the gas used to inflate the abdomen during surgery).
-Most people feel much better after the first day and only require stronger pain medication the first one to two days following surgery.
+Most patients feel much better after the first day and only require stronger pain medication the first one to two days following surgery.

-- Cholecystectomy Patient Information (from the Society of American Gastrointestinal and Endoscopic Surgeons)
+- Cholecystectomy Patient Information: From the Society of American Gastrointestinal and Endoscopic Surgeons

 Contact Us